techiediaries/techiediaries/_posts/2020/angular-10/2019-07-22-use-javascript-in-angular.md

 In the recent versions of Angular, you'll be prompted by the CLI for a couple of questions such as if **Would you like to add Angular routing? (y/N)** and **Which stylesheet format would you like to use?**.
 You can answer these questions as you see fit because this won't affect how to use JavaScript libraries in your Angular project.

+## External JavaScript in Angular 10 by Example

-Let's now see how we can use external JavaScript in Angular 8.
+Let's now see how we can use external JavaScript in Angular 10.
 We'll make use of the popular jQuery library as an example.

 > **Note**: Please note that it's not recommended to use jQuery for maniplulating the DOM in Angular.
 This is simply an example of including an external JS library in Angular.

- If your library is popular you'll most likl you can install it from npm.
+ If your library is popular you'll most likely you can install it from npm.
 In you terminal, navigate to your project's folder and run install jquery:

 ```bash
 $ npm install jquery --save